MyBoss214/CTF-Writeups/README.md

-# CTF-Writeups
+# CTF Challenge Writeup
-A CTF game by NAHAMCON CTF 2024 open for everyone
+#A CTF game by NAHAMCON CTF 2024 open for everyone